 Proofreading is a final spruce to mop up any other issues.
 Copy edits inevitably find mistakes, and correcting them can cause other hiccups elsewhere in the book.
 A fresh pair of eyes is the best way to spot them—and that’s why you need this final check.

-3) Why do I need to have a website and have social media profiles?
+3) Why do I need to have a website presence?

 To put it bluntly, if you don’t, you won’t sell books.
 Let me give you an example of a type of book that is the hardest to sell—vignettes.
 An author of ours with a collection out who has no online presence has sold a total of two copies in two years.
 An author of ours with a collection out who has a moderate online presence has sold more than 200 copies in two years.
 An author of ours with a collection out who has a well-established online presence has sold more than 500 copies in two years.